Persimmon creates a delicious and seasonal orange cocktail for Halloween drinking. A fresh candied walnut makes a spooky garnish.

 © By Maria C. Hunt, aka The Bubbly Girl

-When I got a bottle of the Crystal Head Vodka in the distinctive skull-shaped bottle, I knew it would be perfect for a Halloween cocktail shoot.
+When my friend Laura sent me a bottle of the Crystal Head Vodka in the distinctive skull-shaped bottle, I knew it would be perfect for a Halloween cocktail shoot.
 Since it was released, I’ve seen some tequilas in painted Day of the Dead-style calavera bottles.
 But they look dowdy next to this perfectly clear gleaming skull.

 The Moscow Mule is the only vodka cocktail I drink regularly.
 It’s like a gingery mojito and it’s super simple to make, since there’s absolutely no muddling involved.